sawka/dashborg-python-sdk/README.md

 * **No Open Ports** - No webhooks, firewall configuration, IP whitelists, or open ports required for your backend.
 * **No Frontend Hosting** - You get a secure, internet accessible frontend out of the box.
 No web server configuration, domain name, load balancer, or WAF setup and configuration required.
 * **No Shared Passwords** - No incoming connections to your infrastructure.
 Dashborg does not require or store your database passwords or API keys.
 It does not access any 3rd party service on your behalf.
-* **Built For Real Developers** - Use the editor, library, and frameworks that you already use to write your tools -- no 3rd-party GUI tools to learn, or typing code into text boxes on a website.
+* **Built For Real Developers** - Use the editor, libraries, and frameworks that you already use to write your tools -- no 3rd-party GUI tools to learn, or typing code into text boxes on a website.
 Easy to get started, but powerful enough to build complex tools and interactions.
 * **Secure** - All connections are secured using SSL public/private key encryption with client auth.
 HTTPS on the frontend.
 Secure your dashboards with a simple password or user accounts.
 SSO coming soon.
 * **Control** - Dashborg panels are 100% defined from your backend code.
 That means you can version them in your own code repository, and run and test them in your current dev, staging, and production environments.
 * **Modern Frontend Controls** - Tables, Lists, Forms, Inputs, and Buttons all out of the box, with more to come!
 No Javascript or CSS frameworks required.
 All styled to look good and work together.